 Auxiliary lanes are designed to facilitate turning movements outside the general flow of traffic.
 Rather than commuters turning right or left from the main lanes, traffic is funneled to an auxiliary right or left turning lane or entrance ramp.
 This reduces the number of speed differentials in the corridor by separating the slowing or halting traffic from the main lanes.
-Turn lanes are usually installed at busy intersections or the entrances of major traffic generators.
+Turning lanes are usually installed at busy intersections or the entrances of major traffic generators.
 In addition to providing a separate lane for right and left turning traffic, raised turn lanes can provide a pedestrian refuge and reduce traffic accidents.
-Auxiliary lanes would also be beneficial and improve access along constrained corridors, such as SH34 through the city of Oak Point, where additional capacity for turning and passing is needed to improve safety and projected congestion.
+Dual right or left turning lanes are good for extremely busy intersections, such as the Zodiak and US82, that have a high number of vehicles making the same turning movements.